rz295/IIB-Project/README.md

 ## RTL Descriptions

-The RTL files generated from running YoSys and NextPNR tools for the selected Newton descriptions in the RTL descriptions folder.
+The RTL files generated from running YoSys and NextPNR tools for the selected Newton descriptions are in the RTL descriptions folder.